dam1r89/laravel-code-quality/readme.md

-Set of commands that help maintaining code quality in Laravel projects.
+# Set of commands that help maintaining code quality in Laravel projects.

+## Installation

+	composer require dam1r89/laravel-code-quality

+## About

 Intended for Laravel type of projects with **VueJS** on frontend.
 Relys on `phpunit` for testing code before commit, `php-cs-fixer` and `es-lint` to lint/fix the code and `git` to install **precommit** hook.